bowling233/TechStack/docs/软件/程序设计语言/C++.md

 - `public`: members are accessible to all parts of the program.
 - `private`: members are accessible to the member functions of the class.

 The only difference between `struct` and `class` is the default access level.
-If we use the `struct` keyword, the members defined before the first access specifier are `public`;if we use `class`, then the members are `private`.
+If we use the `struct` keyword, the members defined before the first access specifier are `public`; if we use `class`, then the members are `private`.

 ##### Friends